politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP4.md

 framework capable of building the electricity infrastructure needed.*

 ![National Grid transmission lines in the over water meadows owned by the Oxford Preservation Trust.
 Source: Marion Phillips [CC BY-SA 2.0](http://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons.]({filename}/images/energyPolicy/nationalGrid.jpg)
-As discussed in Part 3, transition to a low-carbon economy is a massive task which will require extensive government intervention.
+As discussed in Part 3, the transition to a low-carbon economy is a massive task which will require extensive government intervention.
 During the most recent leadership campaign, Jeremy Corbyn promised to “promote the growth of over 200 'local energy